 See the video tutorial of this woven look no stretch bag strap.

-Tunisian bag strap worked with a regular crochet hook #5
+#5 -Tunisian bag strap worked with a regular crochet hook

 This strap uses the beautiful and simple Tunisian crochet but without having to get a different crochet hook.
-That’s right you can use your current standard crochet hook to work this tunisian bag strap.
+That’s right you can use your current standard crochet hook to work this Tunisian low stretch bag strap.

 This is because there are just a few stitches that easily fit onto a standard crochet hook.